A Roaming Tiger on the Belt and Road: Is Malaysia the Victim of Politically Motivated Cyber-Attacks?

 The Malaysians instead turned north to forge ties with Beijing, who famously make non-interference a cornerstone of their foreign policy.
 Already a major trade partner, Chinese firms were soon backing major infrastructure projects like the East coast rail line which will have the effect of deepening Chinese economic ties and further cementing political relations.

-The affected projects include the multi billion dollar East Coast rail line which could have transported Chinese goods via Malaysia and a major pipeline project.
-These have significant commercial and geopolitical implications for China and represent a major pushback of its Belt and Initiative, it also left some wondering how China would react to such a rebuff.
+The affected projects include the multi billion dollar East Coast rail line which could have transported Chinese goods via Malaysia as well as a major pipeline project.
+These have significant commercial and geopolitical implications for China and represent a major pushback of its Belt and Initiative.
+These development also left some wondering how China would react to such a rebuff.

 In the last week cyber security firm FireEye identified Malaysia as the target of cyber attacks originating from China as it allegedly sought to punish Malaysia for suspending its projects.
 The firm suggested that Chinese threat actors were targeting Malaysia through targeted malware in an effort to collect intelligence on infrastructure projects in the country.

-If true these incidents highlight the possibility of China using cyber attacks through proxy groups such as Roaming Tiger and TEMP.periscope to target companies, infrastructure or nations that deviate from or track back on commercial or diplomatic promises, particularly those concerning its flagship Belt and Road initiative.
+If true these incidents highlight the possibility of China using cyber attacks through proxy groups such as Roaming Tiger and TEMP.periscope to target companies, infrastructure or nations that deviate from or track back on commercial or diplomatic promises.
+In particular those concerning its flagship Belt and Road initiative.
 Using proxies gives China the ability to distance themselves from attacks.

-Russia has demonstrated the effective use of cyber warfare in recent years, the release of the Democratic Party emails has shown it can be low cost and highly effective.
-Compared to a invasion such as Crimea which provoked an international diplomatic and economic backlash.
+Russia has demonstrated the effective use of cyber warfare in recent years.
+The release of the Democratic Party emails has shown it can be low cost and highly effective.
+Compared to a invasion such as Crimea which provoked a massive international diplomatic and economic backlash.

 A Sino-Malaysian summit this week highlighted strong ties between the two and the desire to increase already substantial trade, but delicately skirted round the issue of the suspended investments.
 Publicly China has been demonstrating a humble attitude to recent developments and there has not been an outburst of anti-Malaysian propaganda.

 Both sides face major losses if the infrastructure projects are called off as preliminary work has already begun.
-It remains to be seen whether Prime Minister Mahathir has suspended the projects as a bargaining ploy to get a better deal on the projects from China, or perhaps for the Chinese to hand over fugitive Low Taek Jho and help bring a conclusion to the IMDB scandal or does he genuinely see the projects as an unnecessary drain on an over stretched national budget and is just allowing the Chinese to save face by not immediately cancelling the projects.
+It remains to be seen whether Prime Minister Mahathir has suspended the projects as a bargaining ploy to get a better deal on the projects from China.
+Another angle is that he is requesting that the Chinese to hand over fugitive Low Taek Jho and help bring a conclusion to the IMDB scandal.
+O perhap the new government genuinely see the projects as an unnecessary drain on an over stretched national budget and is just allowing the Chinese to save face by not immediately cancelling the projects.

 More broadly China’s use of cyber-attacks on other countries will be trend worth watching, will Beijing target countries that resist China or attempt to interfere in national elections and how will nations hit by such attacks respond.